 Understand Your “Why” And What A Mortgage-Free Life Would Look Like

 Dream for a minute.
 What would your life look like if you were not making a mortgage payment every month for the next several years or decades?
-A mortgage is typically the largest bill in anyone’s budget, and it can be difficult to imagine what life would be like if you kept that extra money rather than sending it to a mortgage lender.
+A mortgage is typically the most substantial bill in anyone’s budget, and it can be difficult to imagine what life would be like if you kept that extra money rather than sending it to a mortgage lender.